-Section 5310 Program - Seniors and Individuals with Disabilities
+Section 5310 Program - Enhanced Mobility of Seniors and Individuals with Disabilities

-FTA's Section 5310 program aims to improve mobility for seniors and individuals with disabilities throughout the country by removing barriers to transportation services and expanding the transportation mobility options available.
-Toward this goal, FTA provides financial assistance for transportation services planned, designed, and carried out to meet the special transportation needs of seniors and individuals with disabilities in all areas - large urbanized, small urbanized, and rural.
+FTA's Section 5310 program aims to improve mobility for older adults and individuals with disabilities throughout the country by removing barriers to transportation services and expanding the mobility options available.
+Toward this goal, FTA provides financial assistance for transportation services planned, designed, and carried out to meet the special transportation needs of older adults and individuals with disabilities in all areas - large urbanized, small urbanized, and rural.
 The program requires coordination with other federally assisted programs and services in order to make the most efficient use of federal resources.